A Comparison of Open Source LLM Frameworks for Pipelining

 Our evaluation criteria included modularity, ease of use, flexibility and maturity.
 We also considered simplicity, although it sometimes conflicts with modularity and flexibility.
 We formed our opinions by weighing these criteria against each other in order to make an informed decision.

-This article is divided into three main sections:
+This article is divided into four main sections:

 - key LLM-oriented libraries, which compares Llamaindex vs LangChain,